JonKing93/DASH/Tutorials/gridfile/add.md

 ```matlab
 sourceMeta = gridfile.defineMetadata(sourceDim1, sourceMeta1, sourceDim2, sourceMeta2, ..., sourceDimN, sourceMetaN)
 ```
-as before, the order in which you provide dimensions does not matter.
+As before, the order in which you provide dimensions does not matter.
 However, the metadata format for each dimension should have the same format as the metadata in the .grid file.
 For example, if the .grid file uses decimal year time metadata, then you should define time metadata for the source files using a decimal year format.

 <br>